 Pardon?
 Yes, really.

-Never mind the media hype of the annual Las Vegas tech show which symbolically falls in this first week of the New Year, promoting the latest must have electronic gadgetry (click here for more, and ask yourself how in tune with the natural world are the folk who design all this “stuff”, and what are the consequences of such detachment for the other species that cohabit with us on this planet?)
+Never mind the media hype of the annual Las Vegas tech show which symbolically falls in this first week of the New Year, promoting the latest must-have electronic gadgetry (click here for more, and ask yourself how in tune with the natural world the folk who design all this “stuff” really are, and what the consequences are of such detachment, for all the other species that cohabit with us, on this planet?)

-The familiar simple bright, repeated single whistle had me gazing up into the mossy boughs of our big oak.
-Even leafless, it took a while to spot the distinctive shape working its way round and down the branches probing and flicking.
-It wasn’t until later that I realised the slate grey backed Nuthatch was hiding, not seeking.
+The familiar, simple bright, repeated single whistle, had me gazing up into the mossy boughs of our big oak.
+Even leafless, it took a while to spot the distinctive shape working its way round, and down the branches, probing and flicking.
+It wasn’t until later that I realised the slate grey-backed nuthatch, Sitta europaea, was hiding, not seeking.

 And is that a peanut in its beak?
-If so, it’s flown across the valley with it, since we don’t put food out for the birds – enough get caught as it is by the attack sparrowhawk that periodically steams though the garden.
-Unlike the Hercules planes which at least give you a few seconds advance warning of their arrival, the sparrowhawk just weaves through the garden at low level high speed on pre-planned routes.
+If so, it’s flown across the valley with it, since we don’t put food out for the birds – enough get caught as it is, by the attack Sparrowhawk, Accipiter nisus, that periodically missiles though the garden.
+Unlike the Hercules planes which at least give you a few seconds advance warning of their arrival, the Sparrowhawk just weaves through the garden on pre-planned, low level, high speed, flight routes.
 It passed within 5 yards of me as I was pruning apple trees below the slate topped terrace wall, dipping over the capping stones and banking sharply South, hugging the cowshed wall.

-And as the Nuthatch moved on, with perfect timing a Tree Creeper arrived at the base of the same big Oak, and began working its way up the mossy trunk, seeking insects.
-No insects, no bird life, as John Lewis-Stempel makes clear in the excellent “The Running Hare – The Secret Life of Farmland”, which I’ve just finished reading.
-Fortunately we have an insect rich garden, even at this time of the year, so Goldcrests, the UK’s smallest bird can still survive winters by tirelessly combing the twigs and branches throughout the garden, whilst constantly keeping a lookout for the sparrowhawk.
+And as the Nuthatch moved on, with perfect timing, a Treecreeper, Certhia familiaris, arrived at the base of the same big oak, and began working its way up the mossy trunk, seeking insects.
+No insects, no bird life, as John Lewis-Stempel makes clear in the excellent “The Running Hare – The Secret Life of Farmland“, which I’ve just finished reading.
+Fortunately we do now have an insect rich garden, even at this time of the year, so Goldcrests, Regulus regulus, the UK’s smallest bird can still survive winters by tirelessly combing the twigs and branches throughout the garden, whilst constantly keeping a lookout for danger.

-Hamamelis “Robert” is now firmly established as our favourite Witch hazel.
-Not only the first to flower in mid December, but now, like the Daphne, suffusing the still air of the mossy croquet lawn close to it, with an intriguing Witch Hazel scent that even I can actually smell.
+Hamamelis ‘Robert’ is now firmly established as our favourite Witch hazel.
+Not only the first to flower in mid-December, but now, like the Daphne, suffusing the still air of the mossy croquet lawn close to it, with an intriguing Witch hazel scent that even I can actually smell.
 And never mind those orange red flower hues, banned from the garden for much of the year.
-They perfectly mirror those of the Velvet Shank (Flammulina velutipes) mushrooms growing from the stump of dead ash just across the lawn.
-Click here for more on this hardy, and apparently healthy, edible mushroom, with a generic name giving a clue to its flaming orange appearance, even surviving that severe frost.
+They perfectly mirror those of the Velvet Shank mushrooms, Flammulina velutipes, growing from the stump of dead ash just across the lawn.
+Click here for more on this hardy, and apparently edible mushroom, with a generic name giving a clue to its flaming orange appearance, even surviving that severe frost, apparently unharmed.

-Pruning the apples and Hydrangea panniculata is a great way to enjoy the garden as the light gradually fades, particularly with a robin for very close company, but even this experience is topped by the seasonal starling rush.
-For the first time, on a mild Sunday, our East facing hay meadow was attractive enough, and frost free, for a small group to descend and quickly work over the shortish mossy turf, probing for grubs.
+Pruning the apples and Hydrangea panniculata is a wonderful way to enjoy the garden as the light gradually fades, particularly with a robin for very close company, but even this experience is topped by the seasonal starling rush.
+For the first time, on a mild Sunday, our East facing hay meadow was attractive enough, and frost free, for a small group to descend, and quickly work over the short mossy turf, probing for grubs.
 The slightest, and entirely unobserved by me, scare sends the whole flock into the air, before quickly wheeling round and landing on a different patch.

 Always I think it’s a sudden gust of wind.